croquet/croquet-docs/croquet/README.md

         import * as Croquet from "@croquet/croquet"

     Again, make sure to specify `charset="utf-8"` for your HTML or your script tags.

-We frequently update Croquet so be sure to always use the latest (until we have a stable release).

 # What is Croquet?